-Natural gas supplies on the Russian domestic market.
+Natural gas supplies on the Russian domestic market through the Unified Gas Supply System.
 As an independent natural gas producer, the Group is not subject to the Government's regulation of natural gas prices, except for those volumes sold to residential customers.
 Nevertheless, the Group's prices for natural gas sold are strongly influenced by the prices regulated by the governmental agency of the Russian Federation that carries out state regulation of prices and tariffs for goods and services of natural monopolies in energy, utilities and transportation.

-Wholesale natural gas prices for sales to all customer categories (excluding residential customers) on the domestic market were increased by the Regulator by 1.4 percent effective 1 July 2019 and further by 3 percent effective 1 August 2020.
+Wholesale natural gas prices for sales to all customer categories on the domestic market were increased by the Federal Anti-Monopoly Service by 3 percent effective 1 August 2020 and remained unchanged through the end of the second quarter 2021.
+Effective 1 July 2021, the wholesale prices were increased by 3 percent.